-As of May 2013, the legacy (dead) collections comprised 62,936 individual plants (including nursery holdings) belonging to 42,533 accessions representing 13,541 taxa.
+As of November 2013, the legacy (dead) collections comprised 64,900 accessions representing 17,454 taxa.
+Of these, 63,624 individual plants (including nursery holdings) belonging to 42,957 accessions representing 13,609 taxa were inventoried within the living collections before perishing.
 Taken together, the collections are considered to be one of the largest (Table 1) and best documented (Table 2) woody plant collections in North America and the world.
 Many of these accessions or accession lineages are of historical and botanical importance, representing the original North American introductions of Eastern Asian plants collected by Arboretum staff and affiliates such as Charles Sprague Sargent, Ernest H. Wilson [pdf], John G. Jack [pdf], Joseph Rock [pdf], and William Purdom [pdf].

-Search our legacy (dead) and living collection inventories for plants of interest.
+Search our legacy (dead), living, and herbaria collection inventories for plants of interest.

 |Table 1.
 Taxonomic profile of the Legacy Collections of the Arnold Arboretum.a|

 aNumbers for infraspecific ranks correspond only to those accessions where rank is known.